About Dennis Stone

 Mr. Stone has biotech experience as CEO of a startup pursuing a small-molecule therapeutic.
 He also is experienced in developing the microgravity market in bio/pharma for NASA and Vast.

 Mr. Stone is founder and volunteer President of World Space Week Association, a non-profit organization which globally coordinates UN-declared World Space Week, the largest space event on Earth each October 4-10.
-In 2025, WSW was celebrated with some 20,000 events in over 90 nations.
+In 2025, WSW was celebrated with some 50,000 events in 102 nations.
 He drove the organic growth of this international movement and supervises a small staff.

 He has two Bachelor of Science degrees, in Physics and Electrical Engineering, from the University of Hawaii.